Making a website live

 Go to the Site Settings app (you'll need to have access to it), then the Domain Name tab, and enter your domain name where indicated.

 Before you can put your website live, you must set up HTTPS.
 This can be done at any time before your website goes live.
-You'll need to access to one of the required email addresses listed on the HTTPS page in Site Settings.
-Follow the instructions there and in the email you receive.
-Then return to the HTTPS page to complete the process.

 If you're ready to put your website live, continue to the next step.